Peter Duncan (actor): 2007 onwards

 In 2007, Duncan took part in the Channel 4 series The Games.
 He has written and directed pantomimes for Oxford Playhouse and the Cheltenham Everyman.
 Until 2019, he produced the pantomime for the Lighthouse theatre in Dorset.
 In 2007, he played Macduff in Macbeth at Regents Park Theatre, London, and filmed a documentary about the Scouts climbing Everest.
 His one-man show Daft and Dangerous appeared in the 2009 Edinburgh fringe.
 Duncan featured in Through the Keyhole for the third time on 26 January 2019.

+As a keen outdoor adventurer, Duncan co-founded The Natural Adventure in 2009, an adventure company specialising in self-guided walking and cycling holidays, with more than 600 tours in 58 countries.

-In 2014, Duncan competed in BBC1's acrobatic and circus show Tumble going out in the semi final.
-He was nominated for an 'Offie' for his performance in The Dame at the Park Theatre, London.
+In 2014, Duncan competed in BBC1's acrobatic and circus show Tumble, losing in the semi-final.

-Duncan established The Natural Adventure Company in 2015 which specialises in self-guided walking holidays and special interest tours, particularly in southeast Europe.
 He is a Patron of British Youth Music Theatre.

 In 2020, he wrote, produced and directed Jack and the Beanstalk, a British film which had a national cinema release.